soyoonmoon/soyoonmoon/README.md

 - 👋 Hi, I’m @soyoonmoon
 - 👀 I’m interested in how people live their lives!
 I also love good food.
 - 🌱 I’m currently learning computer science and biology.
 I am especially interested in data science and epidemiology/immunology.
-- 💞️ I’m looking to collaborate on project to change the world to a better place.
+- 💞️ I’m looking to collaborate on projects to change the world to a better place.
 - 📫 How to reach me: soyoonmoon23@gmail.com / soyoonmoon@uchicago.edu.
 Yeehah!

 <!---